Mikel Arteta: Arsenal boss has no issue with Ben White and Oleksandr Zinchenko scuffle at end of Forest win

 They saw out the victory which closed the gap on Premier League leaders Liverpool, but celebrations were cut short when White and Zinchenko had to be separated after arguing over the goal they conceded.

-Arteta said: "I love it, they demand more from each other and they are not happy with the way they concede that and they are trying to resolve it.
+"I love it, they demand more from each other and they are not happy with the way they concede that and they are trying to resolve it," the Arsenal boss said.

 "It was a bit heated, but that means it is not enough playing the way we played, the result has to be bigger.